petstoreAPIs/PetStore-API-Documentation/README.md

 - [Deprecated Endpoints in PetStore API](#deprecated-endpoints-in-petstore-API)

 ## PetStore API Release Notes
-PetStore is a pet shop management solution.
-The PetStore API allows you to add, modify, or access data from the PetStore solution using API calls.
+PetStore is a web-based pet shop management application.
+The PetStore API allows you to add, modify, or access data from the PetStore application using API calls.
 The PetStore API has the following endpoint groups:
 - `pet`: This group contains endpoints required to manage the records of a pet.
 You can register, access, modify, and delete records of pets.
 - `store`: This group contains endpoints required to manage store orders.
 You can create, update, and retrieve details of store orders.
 - `user`: This group contains endpoints required to manage customer records.
+For information about planned deprecation, see [Deprecated Endpoints in PetStore API](#deprecated-endpoints-in-petstore-API)

 For additional information on the tasks that you can do with PetStore API, see:
 - [Managing Pet Details](#managing-pet-details)